spine-tools/Spine-Toolbox/README.md

 [`spine_engine`](https://github.com/Spine-project/spine-engine), and [`spine_items`](https://github.com/Spine-project/spine-items)),
 developed by the Spine project consortium.
 Since these packages are developed very actively at the moment, they may get upgraded quite regularly whenever you run `python -m pip install --upgrade -r requirements.txt`.

-In some cases (if you forget to run `python -m pip install --upgrade -r requirements.txt` after `git pull`), the application will refuse to start unless you upgrade these packages.
-Just follow the instructions that will appear in the Anaconda Prompt (or simply, run `python -m pip install --upgrade -r requirements.txt`).

 ### Building the User Guide